-The YI M1 and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in September 2016 and September 2017.
+The YI M1 and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in September 2016 and September 2017.
 Both the M1 and the X-E3 are mirrorless interchangeable lens cameras that are based on a Four Thirds (M1) and an APS-C sensor.
 The YI has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the YI M1 and the Fujifilm X-E3.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the YI M1 and the Fujifilm X-E3 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M1 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M1 – represents the basis for the calculations across all the size and weight measures).